-Prior to joining MMHPI, Victoria worked for the Texas Health and Human Services Commission (HHSC), where she was the team lead for statewide administration and leadership of the SNAP-Education program.
-In this role, she developed and implemented statewide nutrition education and obesity prevention goals, objectives, policies, and procedures in accordance with federal guidance.
+Prior to joining the Meadows Institute, Victoria worked for the Texas Health and Human Services Commission (HHSC), where she was the team lead for statewide administration and leadership of the SNAP-Education program.
+In this role, she developed and implemented statewide nutrition education and obesity prevention goals and objectives in accordance with federal guidance.
 Victoria also served as a senior policy analyst for the Medicaid/CHIP Division during her time at HHSC.
-Prior to that, Victoria supported programs in federally qualified health centers in Massachusetts at the Massachusetts League of Community Health Centers.
-Victoria has experience in program implementation, project management, conducting research on child support and paternity establishment guidelines, and managing a process and outcomes evaluation.
+Prior to that, Victoria supported programs in federally qualified health centers at the Massachusetts League of Community Health Centers.

 Victoria has a bachelor’s degree from Trinity University and a Master of Public Affairs from the LBJ School of Public Affairs at The University of Texas at Austin.